Does your child fight sleeping in a big bed? Discover the top 7 items you need when she resists the toddler bed transition.

 Not all kids take to sleeping in a big bed.
 Even your child’s initial excitement as you assembled the bed could have easily led to anxiety and panic when it came time to actually sleeping in it.

-No worries—even if your child resisted his bed, there are still plenty of ideas to make the process smoother.
-You can introduce a new nightlight or light-up alarm clock, or read bedtime books while snuggled with his favorite stuffed animals.
+No worries—even if she resisted his bed, there are still plenty of ideas to make the process smoother.
+You can introduce a new nightlight or light-up alarm clock, or read bedtime books while snuggled with her favorite stuffed animals.

-And of course, you can install bed rails to keep him not only safe, but feeling snug and secure in an unfamiliar environment.
+And of course, you can install bed rails to keep her not only safe, but feeling snug and secure in an unfamiliar environment.

-No more heartache—now your child can sleep in his own bed, willingly and happily.
+No more heartache—now she can sleep in her own bed, willingly and happily.